djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.md

 {% include separator.html %}

 **Build a team.** Bring along co-founders, but [for the right reasons](https://medium.com/@mtrajan/price-of-a-great-co-founder-5fe35d62b441).
 Two can outperform one.
-Building the first team is your most important task.
+Finding the right people comes before getting started.

-**Be genuinely passionate.** The secret to hiring great people is to be knowledgeable and passionate about the product and business.
+**Be genuinely passionate.** The secret to attracting great people is to be knowledgeable and passionate about the product and business.
 Passion is contagious, and expertise is hard to fake.
 The same holds for sales: don't underestimate the impact of *stoke* on selling a product.

-**Define the MVP.** Determine the minimum amount of **product** or **visuals** required to get 1) customer buy-in and 2) relevant feedback.
+**Define the MVP.** Determine the right amount of **product** to get 1) customer buy-in and 2) relevant feedback.

-Your ability to come up with a successful MVP is tied to being able to describe a very particular use case with a well-defined customer profile.
-Having a well-defined use case, more than anything, paves the way for successful distribution.
+It helps to narrow down to a particular use case with a well-defined customer profile.
+This, more than anything, paves the way for successful distribution.

 As it turns out, this is an exercise that a company inevitably repeats again and again.
-You can easily bankrupt a company as you spend to develop an upcoming version.

 **Sell early and often.** A startup's success hinges on its sales and the trajectory of those sales.
 Life is easier if the product can be sold early and often.
 A startup will struggle to survive with grand plans and lengthy sales cycles unless it secures substantial external funding.